-Air Liquide reviews the Group’s financing strategy on a regular basis to provide support to its growth objectives and take into account changes in financial market conditions, all while respecting a credit profile in line with a “A” range minimum Standard & Poor’s and Moody’s long term rating.
-Following the acquisition of Airgas the long term rating of Air Liquide was downgraded as expected from “A+” to “A-” by Standard & Poor’s.
-Air Liquide also took the opportunity to add a second long term rating by Moody’s who granted a “A3” rating.
-Both agencies also removed their negative credit watch and set a stable outlook.
-This rating downgrade does not impact the Group’s financial policy.
+Air Liquide reviews the Group’s financing strategy on a regular basis to provide support to its growth objectives and take into account changes in financial market conditions, all while respecting a credit profile in line with a minimum long term rating of “A” range from Standard & Poor’s and Moody’s.
+Since the Airgas acquisition in May 2016, Air Liquide’s credit rating by Moody's is affirmed at "A3" with a recently revised outlook to positive.
+S&P has recently revised upwards its credit rating of the Group to "A" with a stable outlook.

 Our financing strategy consists in the following principles:

 Air Liquide diversifies its financing sources by accessing various debt markets.
-In the long run, the Group funds itself with bond issues, usually though its Euro Medium-Term Notes programme (EMTN), targeting European, American, as well as Chinese markets.
-Over the short term, Air Liquide has recourse to French Billet de Trésorerie and US Commercial Paper.
-The Group has also access to a securitization programme as well as a Syndicated Credit Facility and several bilateral credit facilities with the Group’s core banking partners for general corporate purposes.
+In the long run, the Group funds itself with bond issues, usually through its Euro Medium-Term Notes programme (EMTN), targeting European, American, as well as Chinese markets.
+Over the short term, Air Liquide has recourse to Negotiable European Commercial Paper (NEU CP) and US Commercial Paper.
+The Group has also access to a Syndicated Credit Facility and several bilateral credit facilities with the Group’s core banking partners for general corporate purposes.